TuunicoApp/US_Census_Maps/README.md

 **I strongly suggest that you create a new environment**

-Refer to **cartoenv.yml** file for specific libraries versions used.
+Refer to **cartoenv.yml** file for specific libraries and versions.